Guangzhou: Climate

 Despite being located just south of the Tropic of Cancer, Guangzhou has a humid subtropical climate (Köppen Cwa) influenced by the East Asian monsoon.
 Summers are wet with high temperatures, high humidity, and a high heat index.
 Winters are mild and comparatively dry.
 Guangzhou has a lengthy monsoon season, spanning from April through September.
-Monthly averages range from 13.8 °C in January to 28.9 °C in July, while the annual mean is 22.4 °C. Autumn, from October to December, is very moderate, cool and windy, and is the best travel time.
-The relative humidity is approximately 76 percent, whereas annual rainfall in the metropolitan area is over 1950 mm.
+Monthly averages range from 13.8 °C in January to 28.9 °C in July, while the annual mean is 22.4 °C. October to December is very moderate, cool and windy, and is the best travel time.
+The relative humidity is approximately 76 percent, whereas annual rainfall in the metropolitan area is over 1,950 mm.
 With monthly percent possible sunshine ranging from 17 percent in March to 51 percent in October, the city receives 1,559 hours of bright sunshine annually, considerably less than nearby Shenzhen and Hong Kong.
 Extreme temperatures since 1951 have ranged from 0 °C on 11 February 1957 and 23 December 1999 to 39.1 °C on 1 July 2004, though an unofficial record low of -5.0 °C, in which modern meteorologists believe it to be -3.0 °C was recorded on 18 January 1893 and for the station that begun records in 1912 located in Huangpu District, an unofficial record low of -0.3 °C was recorded on 8 December 1934.
 The last recorded snowfall in the city was on January 24, 2016, 87 years after the second last recorded snowfall.